growwithgooglema/projects/CONTRIBUTING.md

 - **Provide a descriptive pull request message.**
   - List changes with bullet points.
   - Reference other pull requests that may be superseded by this request.

+### GitHub collaboration features

+- **Teams**: We use [teams](https://help.github.com/articles/about-teams/)  for specific  initiatives within the organization.
+For example, the [gwg-mbta team](https://github.com/orgs/growwithgooglema/teams/gwg-mbta) is part of the *growwithgooglema organization*.
+We can add the organization's repos to it, such as the *gwg-mbta repo*.
+The team provides more features, like **chat within GitHub.**
+- **Issues**: We use [issues](https://help.github.com/articles/about-issues/) to divide up work and plan out new features.
+Issues can be tagged to help us organize them.
+- **Projects**: [Projects](https://help.github.com/articles/about-project-boards/) help us organize the issues by topic and status.
+An issue can be part of multiple projects.

 ---